 Grand National Trainers – Who to follow

-The 2018 Aintree Grand National is just around the corner.
+The build-up towards the 2019 Aintree Grand National is pretty much all-year-round.
 At this stage, how are you selecting your best bet?
 Which Grand National trainers should you look out for?
-We take a look at four leading Grand National trainers heading up the betting before Saturday April 14th 2018.
+With that in mind, we take a look at five leading Grand National trainers heading up the betting before Saturday, April 16th 2019.

 - Grand National Wins: 1, 2005

-Hedgehunter, in 2005, has provided Willie Mullins with his sole Grand National winner to date, but he’s another of the big yards that is sure to be well represented in 2018.
-His Pleasant Company finished 9th in 2017 under Ruby Walsh and could easily be targeted at the race again.
-However, his most interesting potential Grand National runner in 2018 could be Total Recall.
-This improving 9 year-old ticks a lot of the main trends.
-He was a top winner of the Ladbrokes Gold Cup Trophy (Hennessy Gold Cup) at Newbury this season.
-That win came over 3m2f so there is every chance the longer trip will be in his favour.
-Despite his, age he’s still relatively lightly-raced over fences.
+Hedgehunter, in 2005, has provided Willie Mullins with his sole Grand National winner to date, but he’s another of the big yards that is sure to be well represented in 2019.
+His Pleasant Company finished 9th in 2017 under Ruby Walsh and could easily be targeted at the race again after also running second in 2019.
+However, his most interesting potential Grand National runner in 2019 could be Total Recall, who was sent off as the 7/1 favourite in 2018.
+This improving 10-year-old ticks a lot of the main trends and despite being pulled-up in 2018 never really recovered from making a few early blunders in the race.
+He was a top winner of the 2017 Ladbrokes Gold Cup Trophy (Hennessy Gold Cup) at Newbury though and was in the process of running well in the 2018 Cheltenham Gold Cup until falling late on.
+Despite his, age – he’ll be 10 for the 2019 running – he’s still relatively lightly-raced over fences.